Skip to content

 A person with a backpack and sunglasses stands on a wooden platform, overlooking a pond and forested area.

-Head down Shore Drive, in the Chesapeake Bay District, to First Landing State Park for a morning hike through preserved marshland dotted with towering Bald Cypress Trees adorned with Spanish moss.
-Opt for the Bald Cypress Trail, a 1.5 mile through and around the cypress swamps.
-There are many boardwalks and overlooks that offer unbeatable views of the enchanting swampland.
+Head down Shore Drive, in Chesapeake Bay, to First Landing State Park for a morning hike through preserved marshland dotted with towering bald cypress trees draped in Spanish moss.
+Opt for the Bald Cypress Trail, a roughly 1.5-mile route that winds through cypress swamps, with boardwalks and overlooks offering unbeatable scenic views of the surrounding enchanting swampland.
+It’s just one of many scenic hiking trails you’ll find throughout Virginia Beach.

 Enjoy a local breakfast at Doc Taylor’s

 For soul-satisfying fare that gives a nod to our Southern culinary roots, look no further than the Oceanfront, where you’ll find Doc Taylor’s.
-This one-time doctor’s home serves up delicious comfort breakfast and lunch food, Bloody Marys and mimosas.
-This spot is such a locals’ favorite, that the menu even features several items named after some of their regulars.
+Once the home and practice of a Virginia Beach doctor, this beloved spot now serves up delicious comfort breakfast and lunch food, along with Bloody Marys and mimosas.
+A true locals’ favorite, that the menu even features several items named after some of their regulars.

 Zipline at The Adventure Park